dev-arpita/protfolio-page-challenge/instruction.md

 ### Instructions

-#### Extra spacing

-- Each “part” of the site needs 100px of space on the top and the bottom
-- Each “part” needs a different background color that extends the entire width of the viewport
+- Add a dark color to 2 sections of the website

-#### Colors:

-- #D7D7D7
+- You can only add classes to your HTML, you cannot touch it in any other way

+### Colors

-- #FFEAEA
+- background: #252525
-- #EAF9FF
+- text: #fff